ajstarks/deck/README.md

 Clients read deck files into the Deck structure, and traverse the structure for display, publication, etc.
 Clients may be interactive or produce standard formats such as SVG or PDF.

+Also included is a REST API for listing content, uploading, stopping, starting, uploading and removing decks, generating tables, and playing video.

 ## Elements ##

 * deck: enclosing element